How to beat writer’s block in your blog

 And you probably feel you “ought” to be able to write.
 But despite all that you are in a period of drought.
 You have said all the easy things and suddenly now it seems harder, and maybe you have got a tiny bit bored.

-When you approach writer’s block simply as a fallow period it makes it seem much less scary.
+When you approach writer’s block simply as time where you are having time off it makes it seem much less scary.

 The way through it is to accept it.
 Don’t try to write.